djchk/algebric-parser/module.md

 - Supports: numbers (int/float), identifiers (variables), binary operators + - * /,
 - unary + and -, parentheses

-Future impls (if I think to implement):
-- pow
-- functional calls

 so here I have to first start with writing tokens.
 Late realization : I think I should implement a custom display format for debugging of tokens.